Tunnels of Tábor: Legend

 The visitors, who decide to go through the open route of the underground corridors and tunnels, they do not even know what a treasure is beneath their feet.
 According to a legend, the underground of the old town completely bored tunnels and corridors.
-Somewhere in the middle of them, there is the accessible place, allegedly the hidden Tabor's ark.
-According to some scholars, the Hussite in the times of leader Jan Žižka were carried this ark before the army.
+Somewhere in the middle of them, there is the accessible place, allegedly the hidden Tábor's ark.
+According to some scholars, the Hussites in the times of leader Jan Žižka were carried this ark before the army.
 It is loaded with tremendous energy, which made the Hussite army became invincible.
 According to one version, the French Templars brought it to Bohemia.
 The catacombs of Tábor are still waiting for someone to reveal their hidden heart.